 Another “not to miss” entree is the Greek style chicken.
 The loquacious Fieri admitted to “not having talked much or taken a breath” while sampling this perfectly prepared poultry which he described as “killer,” one of the adjectives he uses effusively when he really likes something.
 He also noted that “it’s about as basic as you can make it” and “as tender and juicy as you can get it.”
 The key is getting it.
 If you haven’t visited the Monte Carlo Steakhouse, it’s worth the drive from anywhere in the Duke City area just for this chicken.

-If you have to work overtime to make up for an extended lunch hour to drive across town for a lunch special, it’s worth it, especially if the lunch special is the hamburger steak with grilled onions.
+3 November 2016: If you have to work overtime to make up for an extended lunch hour to drive across town for a lunch special, it’s worth it, especially if the lunch special is the hamburger steak with grilled onions.
 My friend and frequent dining companion Bill Resnik describes it as “75-percent as good as its counterpart at San Antonio’s fabled Owl Cafe.”
 Bill, who matriculated at New Mexico Tech loves the Owl’s hamburger steak almost as much as he loves his car.
 To compare the Monte Carlo’s rendition is a high compliment indeed.
-Another old-fashioned lunch special made in the style of 1960s cafes is the meatloaf, served with mashed potatoes and green beans.
-The meatloaf is served hot enough to burn your tongue and it’s heavily seasoned with pepper, garlic and onion, but it’s a memorable meatloaf.
+Bruce “Sr Plata” Silver had his hamburger steak smothered in grilled onions and roasted green chile, two components which made his lunch even more memorable though the incendiary green chile did have him reaching for coffee more often than usual.

 The spaghetti’s golf ball sized meatballs have a little flavor “je ne sais quoi” that most diners try to figure out.
 The secret is a bit of Greek mint which just seems to invigorate the meatballs with flavor.
 Fieri called it a “money meatball.”